busyfingers/NJS_MC_HW2/README.md

 Update the payment status of an order to "Paid" or "Unpaid".
 Used if the payment was not successful when the order was created.
 Sends a confirmation email to the user upon successful payment.

 _Required field: id [string], paymentStatus [string] (request payload)_

+__A valid token that matches the user who specified order belongs to must be provided in the request header__